Alfred Rosenberg: Pre-war years

+Rosenberg was elected as a Reichstag deputy at the September 1930 parliamentary election as a representative of the Nazi Party electoral list.
+He would continue to serve in this capacity until the end of the Nazi regime, representing electoral constituency 33, Hesse-Darmstadt, from July 1932.

 Rosenberg helped convince Hitler, whose early speeches focused on revenge against France and Britain, that communism was a serious threat to Germany.
 "Jewish-Bolshevism" became an ideological target for Nazism during the early 1920s.

 In Rome during November 1932 Rosenberg participated in the Volta Conference about Europe.
 British historian Sir Charles Petrie met him there and regarded him with great distaste; Petrie was a Catholic and strongly objected to Rosenberg's anti-Jewish and anti-Catholic sentiments.

 The following year, following the Nazi seizure of power, Rosenberg was named leader of the Nazi Party's Foreign Policy Office in April, and on 2 June 1933 he was named a Reichsleiter, the second highest political rank in the Nazi Party.
 In May 1933 Rosenberg visited Britain, to give the impression that the Nazis would not be a threat and to encourage links between the new regime and the British Empire.
 It was a notable failure.
-When Rosenberg laid a wreath bearing a swastika at the Cenotaph, a Labour Party candidate slashed it, later threw it in the Thames and was fined 40 shillings for willful damage at Bow Street magistrate's court.
+When Rosenberg laid a wreath bearing a swastika at the Cenotaph, James Edmond Sears, a Labour Party candidate, slashed it, later threw it in the Thames and was fined 40 shillings for willful damage at Bow Street magistrate's court.

 In October 1933, Rosenberg was named as a member of Hans Frank's Academy for German Law.

-Then on 27 January 1934, Hitler made Rosenberg the "Führer's Representative for the Supervision of Intellectual and Ideological Education of the NSDAP."
-This was the origin of the Amt Rosenberg.
+On 27 January 1934, Hitler made Rosenberg the "Führer's Representative for the Supervision of Intellectual and Ideological Education of the NSDAP."
+This was the origin of the Amt Rosenberg, or Rosenberg Office, which was an official body for cultural policy and surveillance within the Nazi party.
+It was also known as the Reich surveillance office.